CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Generating S3 pre-signed URLs would bypass CloudFront, therefore we should use CloudFront signed URL.
 To generate that URL we must code, and Lambda is the perfect tool for running that code on the fly.

 As the file is greater than 5GB in size, you must use Multi Part upload to upload that file to S3.

+### S3 Select
+It is an Amazon S3 feature that makes it easy to retrieve specific data from the contents of an object using simple SQL expressions without having to retrieve the entire object.
+Similiarly, Amazon Redshift Spectrum is a feature of Amazon Redshift that enables you to run queries against exabytes of unstructured data in Amazon S3 with no loading or ETL required.

 ### OAI
 Don't make the S3 bucket public.
 You cannot attach IAM roles to the CloudFront distribution.
 S3 buckets don't have security groups.
 Here you need to use an OAI.
 Read more here: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html